Bolivian Cordillera RealPequeno Alpamayo, 5329m and Huayna Potosi, 6088m

 - EATING/DRINKING - Water bottles, snacks, insulated cup, bowl and fork/spoon/knife

 - WASHING & MEDICAL kit plus suncream and UV lip salve

-- CLIMBING - Crampons, ice axe, harness, 2 slings, 2 karabiners (locking), 2 karabiners (snap), prussik, helmet
+- CLIMBING - Crampons, ice axe, harness, at least one sling, 2 karabiners (locking), 2 karabiners (snap), prussik, helmet

 - EXTRA - Walking poles, sunglasses/goggles, camera/phone/charger, headtorch, repair kit, personal kit